Hands-on work experiences for undergraduate and graduate students

 Participants receive a stipend, plus housing and transportation.
 Interns are required to attend the annual Gateways conference, for which Workforce Development provides funding.
 Attending the PEARC conference is recommended, but not required.
 Funding is provided by Workforce Development to interns who decide to attend.

-Learn more about the internship opportunity by reading these blog posts written by some of the students who worked as SGCI interns during the summer of 2018:
+Learn more about SGCI's internship opportunities by reading these blog posts written by some of the students who worked as SGCI interns during the summer of 2018: